GustavArndt/Int_Challenge/README.md

 {type: 'data', timestamp: 1519780251000, os: 'linux', browser: 'chrome', min_response_time: 0.1, max_response_time: 1.3}
 ```
 ### Pay Attention
 Absent data values for the fields defined by *select* and *group* will generate new series.

 Fields that are not defined will be ignored.

 The fields 'timestamp' and 'type' must be inside all events, otherwise the event will be ignored.

 Dont'use 'commas' to split each event, otherwise you will receive 'JSON syntax error'.

-Any issues or suggestions please get in touch by email.
+## Any issues or suggestions please get in touch
 gustavoarndt1988@gmail.com